Store design innovations for the post-COVID customer

 Store design innovation is a vital tool that helps set your business apart from other retailers by drawing customers into your store.
 With new technology, you can create an immersive environment where shoppers are able to explore products on their terms while still having access to knowledgeable staff members who can answer any questions they may have about those items or help them find what they need even faster than before.
 Your customers will be blown away by how much easier it is for them now!

-In this webinar, Mark Schumacher, CEO of HFA, speaks with Jennifer, Magee, from Retail in the City, Beckey Waldrop, VP of Miller Waldrop Furniture, and Lael Thompson, COO of Home Collections Furniture, to discuss the retail store design trends for 2021 and beyond that will optimize the in-store experience.
+In this webinar, Mark Schumacher, CEO of HFA, spoke with Jennifer, Magee, from Retail in the City, Beckey Waldrop, VP of Miller Waldrop Furniture, and Lael Thompson, COO of Home Collections Furniture, to discuss the retail store design trends for 2021 and beyond that will optimize the in-store experience.

 Jennifer Magee – Founder & Creative Director, Retail in the City